Dpdl-io/DpdlEngine/doc/Dpdl_compiler_documentation.md

 Embedded C code within Dpdl scripts can be dynamically compiled in memory at runtime (see execution Mode (2))

-The C compiler used and executed in form of a Dpdl language plugin is the <ins>super fast Fabrice Bellard's TCC</ins>.
+The C compiler implemented in form of a Dpdl language plugin makes use of the <ins>super fast Fabrice Bellard's TCC</ins>.

 ### Library and include paths